 I was in a rush and exhausted from a battering week.
-Then, she’d messaged me out of work hours confusing the situation even further.
+And then she’d messaged me out of work hours confusing the situation even further.

 I felt physically incapable of saying no.

-I just have a natural tendency to want to please everyone.
-Whether I’m doing something for good reasons or out of obligation is difficult to decipher.
+I realized, when you have a natural tendency to want to please everyone, it’s difficult to decipher whether you’re doing something for good reasons or out of obedience.

-Feeling unable to say no for me doesn’t happen out of nowhere though.
+Feeling physically unable to say no doesn’t happen out of nowhere.
 That extreme feeling happens after the accumulation of little situations.

 Now, I’m not saying it’s wrong or bad to go the extra mile because you want to or because someone needs help.
 Of course not.
 I do that every day in my job already, and I’m okay with that.

-And I do love to help people.
-Especially helping people to see and fulfill their potential and dreams.
+I love to help people.
+Especially helping people to see and fulfill their potential.

 But when you already go above and beyond because you care, only for people to stretch you even further, past where you are comfortable?

-That, I’m not okay with.
-It makes me feel used.
-Like I’m being taken advantage of because I’m a hard worker.
+Because it makes you feel used.
+Like you’re being taken advantage of because you’re a hard worker.

 Feeling unable to say no is NOT healthy or fruitful for either side.
-It leaves both parties feeling unsatisfied, unheard, with their needs unmet.
+It leaves both parties feeling unsatisfied, unheard, and their needs unmet.

-To get past this shit-storm of people-pleasing, to be a functioning human-being able to create impactful change, what can you do?
+How can you get past this shit-storm of people-pleasing, to be a functioning human-being able to create impactful change?